solaranamnesis/Das-Ausland/1881/37/4/full-text-english.md

 That the "100 structural forms" can be traced back to a single type is suggested by Dr. Hahn himself and hence answers the question he placed (_Das Ausland_ No. 26, pg.
 504) to me.
 For he has up till now continued to ignore my question: "Why does Dr. Hahn deny the organic nature of the _Eozoon canadense_, since this formation fulfills all the conditions attached to the organic nature of the chondrules?"

 Dr. Hahn declares the meteoritic iron as a "fine web of plants", the Widmanstätten patterns as plant cells.
 I allow myself to draw Dr. Hahn's attention that someone, namely Daubrée, has demonstrated that in non-meteoritic iron a completely analogous structure to that of the Widmanstätten patterns can be generated.
+Sömmering realized as early as 1816 that the lines of the Widmanstätten patterns intersect themselves at angles of 60°, 90° and 120°, angles which correspond to that of the octahedron and cube.
+Planes of a cube in the Braunau iron can be easily detected through etching; other irons clearly show octahedral and even tetrahedral sheet transits.

 ...